 Magnesium | 3% | 8% |

-Many of the nutrients in vegetables can also be found in meat and dairy products.
-So, it is possible to get them without having to eat vegetables.
-However, nutrients don’t act alone in the body.
-They need to be balanced to perform their roles.
+Nutrient synergy is when multiple nutrients, when consumed in combination, have an additional impact on the body than when eaten alone.
+While many of the nutrients in vegetables can also be found in meat and dairy products, you miss out on specific nutrient synergies by skipping your veggies.
+This is because nutrients don’t act alone in the body.
+Nutrients need to be balanced to perform their roles correctly.

 - Vitamin K and Calcium: Vitamin K acts as a “public transportation” system to take calcium where it is needed in the body.
 A massive study found that people taking calcium supplements increase risk of heart disease.
 Because, without adequate vitamin K, the calcium was hardening in the arteries instead of being taken to the bones.